 In People v.
-Franklin, the defendant entered plea of nolo contendere to aggravated indecent exposure, and indecent exposure.
-The defendant was sentenced a habitual fourth offender.
-The court sentenced him to 34 months to 15 years in prison for the aggravated indecent exposure and 1 day to life in prison for the indecent exposure under sexual deviant status, MCL 750.335a(2)(c).
+Franklin, the defendant entered a plea of nolo contendere to aggravated indecent exposure and indecent exposure.
+The defendant was sentenced as a habitual fourth offender.
+The court sentenced him to 34 months to 15 years in prison for the aggravated indecent exposure and 1 day to life in prison for the indecent exposure under sexual deviant charge, MCL 750.335a(2)(c).
 The Michigan Court of Appeals vacated his convictions for indecent exposure and sexual delinquency.

 The Court held that the trial court erred by sentencing the defendant as a sexually delinquent person because it failed to hold a separate hearing to establish whether the sexual deviant allegations were true, regardless of his plea subjecting him to sentencing as such.
 The Court remanded the case with instructions to conduct a hearing on this matter.
 The Court further held that the defendant’s convictions of aggravated indecent exposure and indecent exposure violated his double jeopardy rights.

 The Court reasoned that the two counts were the same offense, with aggravated indecent exposure merely requiring additional proof of the person’s conduct.
 Accordingly, the Court affirmed the defendant’s conviction for aggravated indecent exposure was affirmed by the Michigan Court of Appeals; however, they vacated the lesser conviction of indecent exposure so that he was not charged for the same offense twice.

 If you are looking for an experienced Michigan criminal attorney, please contact LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation and confidential case evaluation.
 We will take the time necessary to talk with you about your situation, answer your questions, and work with you to develop a winning strategy.